anoma/nspec/docs/tutorial/engines/template/engine_environment.juvix.md

     : An overview of how data types depend on each other.

-!!! quote ""
+    !!! quote "Pseudo-example"

         Members of engine family [engine fmaily name] can do many different things.
         In particular,
         they enable communication of X engines with Y engines.

 ## Messages